cran-task-views/GraphicalModels/GraphicalModels.md

 ### Representation, manipulation and display of graphs

+-   `r pkg("backbone")`: An implementation of methods for extracting an unweighted unipartite graph (i.e. a backbone) from an unweighted unipartite graph, a weighted unipartite graph, the projection of an unweighted bipartite graph, or the projection of a weighted bipartite graph.

 -   `r pkg("diagram")`: Visualises simple graphs (networks) based on a transition matrix, utilities to plot flow diagrams, visualising webs, electrical networks, \...